RPLawrence/URU-MOSS-Shard-Helpers/README.md

 Here is what we have:

-  makembm.pl  - generate manifest files and gzip the target files for the MOSS file server.
+--This generates files for the 'file' server-- makembm.pl      - generate manifest files and gzip the target files for the MOSS file server.

+--These generate files for the 'auth' server-- pack-python.pl  - generate a stock python.pak and appropriate manifest. secure-SDL.pl   - Secure the SDL files and generate a appropriate manifest.